-The University of Rochester's International Services Office (ISO) serves 4,000+ international students, families, and scholars from 130+ countries, navigating complex legal requirements like visa renewals and work permits.
-The website's structure made finding critical information nearly impossible, with students reporting they couldn't understand dense legal language or locate time-sensitive guidance.
+The University of Rochester's International Services Office (ISO) serves 4,000+ international students, families, and visiting scholars from 130+ countries, navigating complex legal requirements like visa renewals and work permits.
+The website's original structure made finding critical information nearly impossible, with students reporting they couldn't locate or understand time-sensitive guidance so they directly emailed the staff for support.

-This project involved a full rebuild and reorganization of the site from topic-oriented to population-oriented, translated compliance requirements into plain language and transformed a four-year stalled project into a launched solution.
+This project involved a full rebuild and reorganization of the site from topic-oriented to population-oriented, translated compliance requirements into plain language and transformed a four-year stalled project into a successful solution.

 Core Team: Project Manager & Content Strategist (me), Associate VP of Digital Strategy, 3 Subject Matter Experts (Immigration Advisors)

-Key Partners: Vice Provost and Assistant, Immigration Attorneys, University Digital Services Team
+Key Partners: Vice Provost, University Digital Services Team

-My Role: Project manager, content strategist, UX researcher, stakeholder coordinator, content author
+My Role: Project manager, content strategist, stakeholder coordinator, content editor and author, information architect.

-Immigration mistakes can jeopardize someone's legal status, so the voice needed to be authoritative yet approachable, like a knowledgeable advisor who respects the stakes but doesn't intimidate.
+Immigration mistakes can jeopardize legal status so the voice needed to be approachable yet authoritative, like a knowledgeable advisor who respects the stakes but doesn't intimidate.

 The tone balanced clarity with empathy: direct and action-oriented for compliance requirements ("Before you start CPT work, get approval"), supportive during complex processes and consistently jargon-free to reduce anxiety around high-stakes decisions.

-Unblocked a 4-year stalled migration to modern WordPress template.
+Unblocked a 4-year stalled migration to the modern University standard WordPress template.

 Information architecture redesign from topic-based to population-based navigation.

-Rewriting and legal approval of all site content in plain language.
+Rewriting and legal approval of all site content into plain language.

 Coordination across the deaprtment staff, legal subject matter experts, and the University Digital Services team.